Careers in Vaccine Research

 The U.S. government’s Food and Drug Administration (FDA) oversees all clinical trials assessing the safety and efficacy of vaccines; they have a staff of scientists and doctors that evaluates potential vaccines and approves and monitors the clinical studies.
 These positions usually require advanced degrees.

 Public health careers, which can be found at the city, state, or federal levels, focus on getting vaccines to the public and may require getting advanced degrees in public health.

 Not-for-profit vaccine development is conducted by organizations such as Global Vaccines, which works in collaboration with the Carolina Vaccine Institute at the University of North Carolina.
 Founded in 2002, its mission is to develop vaccines for diseases prevalent in developing countries.
-In 2008, Novartis, a multinational pharmaceutical company, established the not-for-profit Novartis Vaccines Institute for Global Health; their initial mission is eradicating diarrheal disease through vaccine development.
-Other organizations such as Global Alliance for Vaccines and Immunization (GAVI) and The World Health Organization (WHO) are focused on getting vaccines around the world to the people who need them.
+Other organizations such as Gavi and The World Health Organization (WHO) are focused on getting vaccines around the world to the people who need them.
 A large collection of vaccine-related jobs are available in these agencies, and they may range from laboratory research jobs to jobs in public policy and communications.

 Basic Science Research

 Basic research focuses on the biochemistry and physical properties that disease-causing microbes use to cause damage to the host.
 Such research also considers the biophysical characteristics of the microbes that might be used in vaccines or drugs to prevent or interrupt the disease process.
 This part of the vaccine development cycle is called basic or preclinical research.